 For those who are used to regular church attendance and frequent reception of the Holy Eucharist, it is troubling to not be currently able to physically partake in this sacrament.
 In some parishes, in-person Masses have resumed although there are many restrictions.
 For those who fall into the vulnerable category, because of age or health, the wait to return continues.

 Spiritual Communion has been in place in the Catholic Church long before the coronavirus arrived.
 It is just as real and viable as receiving Communion in person.
 Although Spiritual Communion may not feel authentic to some people, relying on just feelings isn’t always truthful.
+There are those who also don’t believe in the physical presence of Christ in the consecrated host either, but believers are those being addressed in this article, which includes those who believe in a very small mustard seed kind of way.

 The Spiritual Communion prayer that is used when attending Mass online has also been used by many of the faithful on their own, in other times outside of Mass.
 Consider slowly savoring the words and their meaning each time it is prayed.